 The right length for an education resume seems to be one of the biggest concerns of teachers and other job seekers.
-It isn’t the resume length that should be the first concern; it is the resume content and design that’s important.
+It isn’t the resume length that should be the first concern; concentrate on the resume content and design.

 When developing a resume, people appear to get overly concerned with figuring out if a resume is supposed to be one page or two pages.
 Let’s try to shed a little light on this topic and hopefully clarify some confusion.

 You may have heard somewhere along the way that your education resume needs to be no longer than one page.
-Don’t listen to this statement, is not necessarily true.
+Ignore this statement; it is not necessarily true.
 Your resume must be long enough to provide hiring personnel and the school principal with all the vital information necessary to get your foot in the door for an interview.

 It may be the perfect time for you to read the A – Z Resume Writing Strategies for Teacher for 2018.

 To achieve this, does the length of an education resume need to be one, two, or even three pages?

 What Hiring Authorities Look for in an Education Resume

 School principals and hiring managers don’t necessarily care about the length of an education resume unless it is inappropriate in length, such as five pages.
 Then again, five pages could be the length of some higher education professors with lots of experience, publications, and presentations.

-What the reader will care about is whether or not it is visually appealing, easy to read and if they can readily find essential relevant information.
+The reader will care about whether or not it is visually appealing, easy to read, and if they can readily find essential relevant information.
 So unless the advertisement specifies the length of the resume you need to submit, your resume should reflect the amount of related teaching experience, skills, and accomplishments you have.

 If you’d like a rule of thumb for the appropriate length of your resume, remember that the length has to do with what is right to your experience and background.